Gartner’s 2019 Magic Quadrant for Data Center Networking: Key Takeaways

 Gartner’s Magic Quadrants are separated into four categories: Leaders, Challengers, Visionaries, and Niche Players.
 Each vendor is ranked into one of these quadrants based on the completeness of their vision and their ability to execute.

 The three leaders for the Magic Quadrant this year are Arista Networks, Cisco, and Juniper Networks.
 Arista has invested resources into automation and predictive analytics to help create self-healing network solutions; this has made them popular among their client base.
-Cisco’s large portfolio of networking solutions, including switches and APIC controllers, and their high visibility makes them a favorite as well.
-Juniper is focusing on embedded network security, applicaiton visibility, and self-healing technologies in addition to satisfying their current enterprise users.
+Cisco’s large portfolio of networking solutions, including switches and APIC controllers, and their high visibility make them a favorite as well.
+Juniper is focusing on embedded network security, application visibility, and self-healing technologies in addition to satisfying their current enterprise users.

 Huawei is the sole Challenger in this Magic Quadrant thanks primarily to their portfolio of flexible network architecture options, including many open varieties.
 While their presence in the North American market is severely lacking, Huawei has made significant advances for the Asian, African, South American, and European regions.
 Gartner acknowledges Huawei’s data center networking solutions as one of the most cost-effective across all vendors in the Magic Quadrant.